WVU slugs out win over Pitt 69-59 in Backyard Brawl

 Pitt struggled to chip away at West Virginia's lead throughout the game, but a late 6-0 run with under three minutes left did cut the lead to single digits.
 Bolden responded with a couple of free throws with under a minute left and the Panthers were unable to make a shot with the remaining 58 seconds.

-Sagaba Konate came off the bench to score 16 points and nine rebounds.
+Konate came off the bench to score 16 points with nine rebounds.
 Konate also added seven blocks, which broke a West Virginia school record.
 Esa Ahmad added 13 points.

 Xavier Johnson led Pitt with 21 points and six rebounds.
 McGowens added 18 points.